Gageperrin/it-notes/associate-cloud-engineer.md

 * Automate the creation of resources through IaaC
 * Use version control

+## High Availability and Autoscaling

+### Cloud Load Balancers

+The cloud load balancer distributes user traffic across multiple instances and provides a single point of entry with multiple backends.
+It is fully distributed and software defined.
+Load balancers can be global or regional and are configured to serve content as close as possible to users.
+They provde autoscaling with health checks.

+Global load balancing is ideal for applications distributed across multiple regions.
+It provides external HTTP(S) load balancing with SSL and TCP Proxies as well.
+Regional load balancing handles Internal HTTP(S) and TCP/UDP traffic.

+Backend services include health checks, session affinity, service time out, traffic distribution, and backends (endpoints and service groups).

+The HTTP(S) load balancer distributes traffic using (1) rules based on cross-region load balancing through IP address requests or (2) content-based load balancing using URL maps.
+This kind of load balancer is global, proxy-based, and **Layer 7** behind a single external IP address.
+It is implemented on Google Front Ends (GFE) and provides HTTPS and SSL encryption in transit for both IPv4 and IPv6 traffic.
+IPv6 traffic terminates at the load balancer and is server as IPv4 to the back-end.
+Forwarding rules are in place to distribute defined targets to target pools.
+URL maps direct requests based on rules.
+SSL certificates (Google or self-managed) are required for HTTPS traffic.
+The ports used are 80, 8080 for HTTP and 443 for HTTPS.

+SSL Proxy is a rever proxy load balancer that distributes SSL traffic coming from the Internet to VMs.
+It is global and external and distributes traffic by location only.
+It is a single Unicast IP address and operates at Layer 4.
+It provides support for **TCP with SSL offload** and supports IPv4 and IPv6 in the same way as the HTTP(S) load balancer.
+It is used for other protocols that use SSL.

+TCP Proxy load balancer is a reverse proxy load balancer that distributes TCP traffic coming frmo the Internet to VMs.
+Client TCP sessions are terminated at the load balancer.
+It forwards traffic as SSL or TCP.
+It provides intelligent routing and routes to locations that have capacity.
+It has a single Unicast IP address, operates at Layer 4, is global and external, and it distributes traffic by location only.
+It is intended for non HTTP traffic.
+Supports IPv4 and IPv6 traffic in the same way as other load balancers.
+It supports many well-known TCP ports.

+The Network Load Balancer is a regional pass-through load balancer that distributes TCP and UDP traffic to VMs.
+It is not a proxy and responses from backend go directly to client.
+It is regional and external.
+It supports either TCP or UDP but not both.
+It supports traffic on ports that are not supported by TCP proxy and SSL proxy.
+SSL is decrypted by backends, not by the load baalancer.
+Traffic is distributed by protocol, scheme and scope.
+No TLS offloading or proxying.
+Multiple forwarding rules reference one target pool.
+Other protocols use target instances.
+It can only handle self-maanged SSL certificates (**not Google-managed**).

+The Internal Load Balancer is a pass-through load balancer that distributes TCP and UDP traffic to VMs.
+It is layer 4, regional internal, supports TCP or UDP (not both), balances internal traffic between instances, does **not balance Internet traffic** and only sends traffic to the backend directly.
+When using forwarding rules, it is necessary to specify at least one and up to five ports by number.
+It is necessary to specify `ALL` to forward traffic to all ports.

+### Instance Groups and Instance Templates

+An instance group is a collection of VM instances that you can manage as a single entitty.
+There are Managed Instance Groups (MIGs) and Unmanaged Instance Groups.

+MIGs are stateless (good for website front-end, servers, batch workloads) but can be useful for stateful workloads.
+It is HA by offering auto-healing and can be regional or zonal.
+It offers scalability through load balancing and auto-scaling.
+It also provides auto-update functionality.
+MIGs include pre-emptible instances, containers, and networking.

+UIGs offer load balancing for mixed types of instances but features no auto-healing, no multi-zone distribution, no autoscaling, and no auto-updating.

+Instance templates are a resource used to create VM instances and MIGs.
+They specify machine type, boot disk image, container image, labels, and can create a MIG or VM.
+An instance template is required to create a group of identical instances.
+Instance templates cannot be changed after creation, a new one must be implemented.

 ## Kubernetes Engine and Containers

 ### GKE and Kubernetes Concepts